monome/docs/norns/study-3.md

 ## we function together

-So far we've seen a few ways to run commands:
+So far we've seen three primary ways to run commands:

-- the command line, for single lines
+- on the command line, for single lines
-- the `init` function which is run at startup of a script
+- inside the `init` function which is run at startup of a script
-- `enc` and `key` functions which are executed when you touch an encoder or key
+- inside of `enc` and `key` functions which are executed when you touch an encoder or key

 Let's learn a fourth way to quickly execute multi-line chunks of code for experimentation.